Piedpiperz80/game_plan/game_design_document.md

    - **Solstice**: Solstice represents the turning point of winter, when the sun reaches its lowest point in the sky, signaling the shortest day and the longest night of the year.
 It marks a time of                        reflection and hope as the days gradually lengthen.

-   - **Glacialum**: Glacialum signifies the peak of winter's coldness, where ice and frost dominate the landscape.
-It embodies the chilling grip of Frostwake.
+   - **Glacialum**: Glacialum signifies the end of winter's coldness, when the frost begins to recede and the world prepares for the transition into spring.
+It embodies the lingering grip of Frostwake,                       reminding of the fading ice and frost dominating the landscape.

 **Bloomrise** (Spring): This season is associated with rebirth and new beginnings.
 It's a time when the world starts to thaw and life begins to return.
 Bloomrise lasts for 92 days.